Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 - (from Andrew) use Pages as the default app for Word files on mac.
 It's so much faster to open and has so much less bugs.

-- All paper submissions should get a "clarity" score of 4 or 5.
+- All paper submissions should get a "clarity" score of 4 or 5 -- I have maintained this since 2007.

 - All papers have to go through at least 30 revisions before submission and 50 after acceptance.